Chapter 65

 Ability to know this model and rule constitutes what we call the mysterious excellence of a governor.

-Deep and far-reaching is such mysterious excellence, showing indeed its possessor as opposite to others, but leading them to a great conformity to him."
+Deep and far-reaching is such mysterious excellence, showing indeed its possessor as opposite to others,

 - Translated by James Legge, 1891, Chapter 65